Wix: A True Drag-and-Drop Website Builder

 This plan will suit anyone looking to try Wix out or test a few different templates before purchasing a plan and building their website.

 If you’re on the fence about Wix, this plan works as a free trial without a time limit.
 Test the editor out all you want and then upgrade to a paid plan when you’re ready.
+Check out the Wix Free plan for $0per month.

 How Simple Is the Wix Website Builder?